danidiaz/triviallanguage/README.md

 ## Differences with SimpleLanguage

 - Only string and int literals allowed.
+    - No bools
-    - No bools, no function literals.
+    - No function literals.
+    - No nulls.
+- No suport for objects.
 - Sum (+) is the only binary operation (works on both Strings and Ints, like in SimpleLanguage).
-- No suport for objects.
 - No suport for local variables other than function arguments.
 - Function definitions are only allowed at the top level.
 - Functions can't be redefined.